Collateral Requirements FAQ

 Lenders will place a UCC-1 blanket lien on your business and the cash flow of your business is what they are counting on to secure the loan.
 They will also require a personal guarantee from the borrower(s).
 However, neither are considered as traditional bank collateral.
 For conventional lenders this is enough, for SBA lenders additional collateral may be required (if available).

-When would I be required to use my house or personal property as collateral?
+What about my house or personal property collateral?

 • Conventional lenders as a general rule do not require personal property for collateral

-• It is an SBA requirement that for loans over $500K, if you have 25% equity in any personal real estate, including residential and investment property, that it be required as collateral, up to the full loan amount.
-This means in some cases multiple properties could have a junior lien applied to it by the lender.
+• It is an SBA requirement that for loans over $350K, if you have 25% equity in any personal real estate, including residential and investment property, that it be required as collateral, up to the full loan amount.
+Personal Real Estate Collateral for Loans >$350,000:

 Texas is the only state that our SBA lenders will not collateralize the borrower’s primary residence even if they own the house outright.
 However, additional properties owned where 25% equity is available, the SBA lender may attempt to collateralize those.